Last Updated: September 30, 2025; Next Review: September 30, 2026

 We will only pass your data to third parties in the following circumstances:

-In addition, we will only pass data to third parties outside of the EU where appropriate safeguards are in place as defined by Article 46 of the General Data Protection Regulation.
-The Charity has chosen third parties based on their high-standards for adherence to data protection.
+In addition, we will only transfer personal data to third parties outside of the EU/UK where appropriate safeguards are in place.
+These safeguards may include reliance on the EU–U.S. Data Privacy Framework (and the UK Extension, where applicable) or the use of Standard Contractual Clauses (SCCs) approved by the European Commission.
+We choose third parties based on their high standards of data protection compliance.
 These third parties include, but are not limited to,

 Stripe, Google, Salesforce, Front, Zapier, Facebook, WebFlow, Interact and MailChimp have all self-certified to both the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield regimes, and lawfully transfer EU/EEA personal data to the U.S. pursuant to Privacy Shield Certification.